Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Key Insights from the Research Questions

 Large-scale transformers trained on hundreds of millions of protein sequences have shown that implicit rules of folding and remain interactions can be captured through language modeling.
 ESM-2 and ESMFold exemplify this shift, predicting high-resolution structures using only learned embeddings \cite{lin2023evolutionary}.
 ESMFold achieves accuracy comparable to alignment-based pipelines while operating orders of magnitude faster, enabling the creation of the ESM Metagenomic Atlas, which now contains more than 600 million predicted structures and has dramatically expanded the known structural proteome.
 Other alignment-free methods highlight similar advantages.
 EMBER2 \cite{weissenow2022protein}, for instance, combines ProtT5 embeddings with a lightweight convolutional network to predict inter-remains distances, achieving Matthews correlation coefficients near 0.30 and template modeling scores of 0.50 on CASP12–14 benchmarks, while running far faster than MSA-based approaches.

 Hybrid models that integrate both sequence and structural representations have significantly advanced the prediction of mutational effects and the analysis of molecular interactions \cite{weissenow2022protein}.
-Recent generative models such as Prot2Chat \cite{wang2025prot2chat} further demonstrate that integrating protein sequence, structure, and textual representations enables accurate and interpretable prediction and description of protein functions and outperforms conventional sequence-only models.
+Recent generative models such as Prot2Chat \cite{wang2025prot2chat} further demonstrate that integrating protein sequence, structure, and textual representations enables accurate and interpretable prediction and description of protein functions.
+General purpose models, such as GPT-4 demonstrated strong zero-shot performance on structured prediction tasks, particularly on simpler datasets such as LLL, whereas fine-tuned BERT-based models achieved superior precision and recall on more complex PPI datasets and established state-of-the-art performance for automated literature mining \cite{rehana2024evaluating}.

 Generative models are also transforming structural classification by moving beyond fixed hierarchical frameworks, for instance, CATH and SCOP, toward continuous, embedding-based representations of protein space.
 CATHe \cite{nallapareddy2023cathe}, trained on ProtT5 embeddings, detects remote homologues across 1,773 CATH superfamilies with 85.6\% accuracy and an F1 score of 72.4\%, while achieving 98.2\% accuracy and 95.5\% F1 on the 50 largest superfamilies.
 Applied at scale, CATHe expanded the CATH database with 4.62 million new domain annotations.
 Similarly, T4SEfinder \cite{zhang2022t4sefinder} integrates TAPEBert embeddings with a multilayer perceptron to classify bacterial type IV secreted effectors, achieving 96.5\% accuracy and a Matthews correlation coefficient of 0.838 when tested on SecReT4 v2.0 \cite{bi2013secret4} and UniProt \cite{boutet2007uniprotkb} datasets, thus enabling accurate genome-scale effector identification.